GravityPDF/gravity-pdf-documentation/docs/v6/users/five-minute-install.md

 ## Creating a PDF

 Next, it's time to setup a PDF for your Gravity Form.
-Select `Forms` in the main navigation and then choose the Gravity Form you want integrated.
+Select `Forms` in the main navigation and then choose the Gravity Forms you want integrated.
 From the form editor page that loads, click the `Settings` menu in the horizontal navigation and choose `PDF` from the dropdown menu shown.
 Finally, select the `Add New` button to create a PDF.

 ![The PDF Form Settings page](https://resources.gravitypdf.com/uploads/2021/04/v6-PDF-Settings-Form.png)